Heat :

 1. Specific heat capacity is the amount of heat energy required to raise the temperature of the unit mass of the body by $1^{\circ}C$.

-2. Specific heat capacity does not depend on the mass of the body, but it is the characteristic property of the substance of the body.
+2. Specific heat capacity does not depend on the mass of the body, but it is a characteristic property of the substance of the body.

 3. Specific heat capacity